-Television production in Educational Television Television production problems peculiar to educational television.
-A companion course to Education 3417, providing opportunity for participation in the pro-duction and direction of programs planned for in-school viewing.
+Television production problems peculiar to educational television.
+A companion course to Education 3413, providing opportunity for participation in the production and direction of programs planned for in-school viewing.
 Content of the course will include basic instructions in staging, lighting, and camera work in the field of educational television.
-Class members will participate with the staff and crew for daily demonstration programs to be broadcast on the closed-circuit facilities of TWC-TV.
-Prerequisite: Junior standing.
+Class members will participate with the staff and crew for daily demonstration programs to be broadcast on the closedcircuit facilities of TWC-TV.
+Prercquisite: Six hours of radio-television or junior standing.